Why Is Customer Lifetime Value Important?

 One of the important goals of any business is to keep increasing the value of the customers.
 Companies calculate Customer Lifetime Value which is a crucial metric that can accurately predict how much each customer is worth.
 A high Customer Lifetime Value means a customer has been retained by the company and generates substantial revenue, and is likely to bring in more revenue for the company.
 Each customer, if successfully retained, becomes more valuable with time.
 As their purchase frequency & value tends to increase, thus retained customers tend to generate more revenue for a company than the new ones and often require very less marketing to do so.
 Further retained customers bring in more new customers by word of mouth by voicing their good experiences, which helps improve the brand value in addition to increasing sales.

-So calculating and monitoring Customer Lifetime Value for each customer is essential.
-It helps to identify high-value customers for companies to focus on these customers by providing them with facilities like better deals and offers, better customer support to increase their sales further.
+So it is essential to calculate Customer Lifetime Value for each customer.
+It helps to identify and monitor high-value customers for companies.
+Focussing on these customers by providing them with better deals and offers, and better customer support helps to increase their sales further.

 Average Order Value = Total Sales / Order Count

 Purchase Frequency = Total Orders / Total Customers

 Customer Value = Average Order Value x Purchase Frequency

 Can You Improve Customer Service Using Customer Lifetime Value?